AnimeAllstar/UBSee/README.md

 Make sure to submit a pull request if you think you can improve the process of adding new subjects.

+### From JSON to MongoDB

+Use `npm run json-mongo` to add data from `./data/json/courses.json` to MongoDB.
+Add your `MONGI_URI` in a .env file.
+Uncomment the lines at the bottom of `./scripts/json-mongo.js` before running the command and take a look at the file for more information.

 ### Build command

 Use `npm run build` to run the build command.
 This command concats and uglifies the files in `./public/js/` into a single .js file.
 If you are making changes to `./public/js/` during development, don't worry about this as `npm run dev` builds the js file automatically before running the server using nodemon.
 Check the `nodemon.json` file for more information.